 Words that convey simplicity, such as easy, quick, instant, and simple, are your friends here.
 GreatCall, the company we mentioned earlier, uses the phrase easy-to-use in its product names and descriptions.

 Of course, don’t forget to design a product that’s actually easy to use!

 You should do this no matter which demographic you cater to.
 When an Amazon customer has a question about a product, answer it!

 While Amazon says customers can expect a seller to respond within two days, the sooner you reply back, the fresher the experience will be in your customer’s head.
 For boomers making the decision to buy from you, getting the information they need as soon as possible will give them peace of mind.

 When it comes to making your Amazon store more appealing to baby boomers, don’t overthink it.
 As you can see from these five tips, how you market and sell to boomers should reflect Amazon’s mission: to be the most convenient online store on Earth.

 If you take that to heart and center your customer in everything you do, you’ll set yourself up for success as an Amazon seller.

-Jake Rheude is the director of marketing for Red Stag Fulfillment, an e-commerce fulfillment warehouse born out of e-commerce.
+Jake Rheude is vice president of marketing for Red Stag Fulfillment, an e-commerce fulfillment warehouse born out of e-commerce.
 He has years of experience in e-commerce and business development.
 In his free time, Jake enjoys reading about business and sharing his own experience with others.